-If you require a hazardous materials endorsement you will be required to submit your fingerprints and be subject to a background check.
+If you require a HazMat endorsement, you will be required to submit your fingerprints and be subject to a background check.

-You will be denied or you will lose your hazardous materials endorsement if you:
+You will be denied or will lose your HazMat endorsement if you:

-- Are not a lawful permanent resident of the U.S. - Renounce your U.S. citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as a mental defective or committed to a mental institution. - Are considered to pose a security threat as determined by the TSA. - For more information you can go online at hazprints.tsa.dhs.gov or call 1-855-347-8371.
+- Are not a lawful permanent resident of the U.S. - Renounce your U.S. citizenship. - Are wanted or under indictment for certain felonies. - Have a conviction in military or civilian court for certain felonies. - Have been adjudicated as lacking mental capacity or involuntarily committed to a mental health facility as specified in CFR, Title 49 §1572.109. - Are considered to pose a security threat as determined by the TSA.

+For more information, visit universalenroll.dhs.gov or call 1-855-347-8371.